Fortress Security System Review

 We liked that the system is versatile, easy to use, and scalable both in size and features.
 Most components were wireless, which contributed to the simple installation.
 However, some pieces required drilling for installation, which may not work for renters who don’t want to damage their walls.

 The fact that the system can work with a landline, Wi-Fi, or cellular backup makes the system even more flexible.
 Fortress S6 Titan and all the other Fortress systems may not be a good option if you are looking to get professional monitoring or smart home features, but if you’re eyeing a self-monitored system that can grow with you, it’s worth looking into their systems.
-However, if you want professional monitoring, note that you’ll have to set it up yourself, which could be a bit annoying compared to other companies (like Vivint, ADT, or Frontpoint) who have it in house.
+However, if you want professional monitoring, note that you’ll have to set it up yourself, which could be a bit annoying compared to other companies (like Vivint, ADT, or Frontpoint as you can read about in our Vivint review, ADT review and Frontpoint review) who have it in house.
 But if you’re looking to self-monitor, Fortress is a viable option for your home’s security.

 Fortress Security FAQs